Inbox Insight Limited

 1.6 “Contract” means the contract for the supply of Services by Inbox Insight to the Client.

-1.7 “Database” means the database comprising details of individuals whom Inbox Insight has assembled in order to provide email advertising campaign services to Clients.
+1.7 “Database” means the database comprising details of individuals whom Inbox Insight has assembled in order to provide email advertising campaign services to the Client and other clients.

 1.9 “Fees” means Inbox Insight’s fees for the Services as indicated in Clause 7 and the Booking Form.